zer0-os/zNS/access-control.md

 Option 2:
  Zero does all of the above, but an ADMIN role is provided access to manage state variables of our default contracts and TLD registries.
 This will make iterating on technical upgrades far more efficient at the cost of appearing less decentralized.

-Domain Operators
-Resolver Maintainers

-Role based needs & recommendations
-* Replace concept of owner with operators: Default to minter as sole operator but with the option for multiple operators to be set at creation
-* Authorization to Associate Domain -> Non Default Resolver Contract:
-    * ZNS users could register custom resolvers and resolver maintainers in a ZNS contract, where access to ops can be defined: ResolverRegistrar
-    * Does zns guarantee resolvers are protected from bad actors?